noahwilliamshaffer/DAST-SAST-Security-Testing-Pipeline/README.md

 - AJAX spider for modern single-page apps
 - API scanning support
 - Completely free and open-source
+- **Industry Standard**: Most widely used DAST tool globally

 **How it works**: ZAP acts like an attacker, sending various types of malicious requests to your application and analyzing the responses to find vulnerabilities like SQL injection, XSS, and authentication issues.

 **Official Site**: [zaproxy.org](https://www.zaproxy.org/)

+**In This Project**:
+- Runs in Docker container (daemon mode)
+- Spiders and actively scans DBABA web application
+- Tests for OWASP Top 10 vulnerabilities
+- Exports HTML, XML, and JSON reports
+- Results visualized in combined dashboard

 ### 3. Pandas Visualization Script